 It’s wishful thinking to hope this abyss is going to disappear by itself.
 The only way for it to vanish is by taking the risk, little by little and then over and over, to plunge into it.
 Good news: it gets easier every time we do this.

-Every time someone does something we don’t agree with, or someone shows up with a fault, or we feel fear about a frustration we’re hard pressed to rationalize away.
+Every time someone does something we don’t agree with.
+Or someone shows up with a fault.
+Or we feel fear about a frustration we can’t rationalize away.
 All these threaten our world of Utopia.
 We feel our life is at stake if this is not a perfect world.
-This is the phantom fear we must plunge into because this is the abyss, and we’re teetering on the edge of it.
+This is the phantom fear we must plunge into because this is the abyss.
+And we’re teetering on the edge of it.
 Remember, it’s an abyss built completely out of illusion.

 So if Utopia were real, what would it look like?
 To the young, immature aspects of the human personality—what we might call the inner child, that part that gets lost in life-or-death struggles—Utopia means we get everything we want, how we want it and when we want it.
 But wait, there’s more.
 We also want to have total freedom—with no responsibility.
 In the childish parts of our beings, this is exactly what we want.